-Pre-certification Application Deposit
+4.1 Pre-certification Application Deposit

 When their application for Pre-certification is accepted by the Program for review, Project Managers shall submit an application deposit.
 The deposit varies with the size of the project.
-The ability to receive a deposit refund is dependent on how far the Project progresses through the Precertification and Certification processes.
+The ability to receive a deposit refund is dependent on how far the Project progresses through the Pre-certification and Certification processes.

-- 100 percent of the deposit shall be refunded to the Project Manager if a lottery is conducted to allocate program capacity, a Project is not granted capacity in the lottery, and the Project Manager chooses to withdraw the application rather than be added to a waitlist. - 50 percent of the deposit shall be refunded to the Project Manager if the Project is cancelled after being Pre-certified but before certification. - 0 percent of the deposit shall be refunded to the Project Manager if the project is certified.
+- 100 percent of the deposit shall be refunded to the Project Manager if the project is cancelled or withdrawn before becoming pre-certified if a lottery is conducted to allocate program capacity, a Project is not granted capacity in the lottery, and the Project Manager chooses to withdraw the application rather than be added to a waitlist. - 50 percent of the deposit shall be refunded to the Project Manager if the Project is cancelled after pre-certification and before certification. - 0 percent of the deposit shall be refunded to the Project Manager if the project is certified.

-Pre-certification Application Steps
+4.2 Pre-certification Application Steps

-- Review Chapter 3: Requirements and confirm the Project meets all the requirements for Precertification. - Review videos and resources on utilizing the Community Solar Program Platform to submit and manage Projects. - Gather the Pre-certification information and materials listed in Information and documentation required in the Pre-certification application, below. - Submit the required Pre-certification application information and supporting materials through the Community Solar Program Platform. - Pay the application deposit fee.
+- Review Chapter 3: Requirements and confirm the Project meets all the requirements for Pre-certification. - Review videos and resources on utilizing the Community Solar Program Platform to submit and manage Projects. - Gather the Pre-certification information and materials listed in Information and Documentation Required in the Pre-certification Application, below. - Submit the required Pre-certification application information and supporting materials through the Community Solar Program Platform. - Pay the application deposit fee.

-Project Information Posted Publicly on the Program Website
+4.3 Project Information Posted Publicly on the Program Website